ogdevlabs/early-learning-assistant/README.md

 # Early Learning Assistant

+**Support little toddlers learning through the usage of AI"

 **Early Learning Assistant** is a real-time interactive educational app built with Python.
 It uses your computer’s **camera** and **speakers** to guide users—especially young learners—through playful actions and tasks.
 The app uses **MediaPipe** to detect **faces** (eyes, nose, mouth, ears) and **hands**, enabling visual and gesture-based interaction.

 ---